shunya-kato/RoSteALS/README.md

 ### Environment

-We tested with pytorch 1.11, torchvision 0.12 and cuda 11.3, but other pytorch version probably works, too.
+We tested with pytorch 1.11, torchvision 0.12 and cuda 11.3, but other pytorch versions probably work as well.
 To reproduce the environment, please check [dependencies](dependencies).

 # Training
 ## Data Preparation